 The road to being a great man starts with being a good boy!
 The journey to responsibility starts with small steps early in life.
 And that journey often begins with three great core principles.
 Dependability, accountability, and reliability.
-All three are pretty much the same thing when you break them down and they all come back to the same message.
+All three are pretty much the same thing.
+When you break them down and they all come back to the same message.
 Do what you say you will, when you say you will, and how you say you will.
 Three basics that can solve almost any situation that life throws at you.
-So, with that in mind, here are three very easy ways to teach children about reliability.
-In life, with their friends, with their family, and with themselves.
+So, with that in mind, here are three very easy ways to teach reliability for kids.
+The importance of reliability in life, with their friends, with their family, and with themselves should not be undervalued.

 3 – WHATEVER YOU DO, DO IT WELL

 You know the saying… “Anything worth doing, it’s worth doing well.”
 Teach kids to do their best work no matter if the task is important or mindless.
 Doing anything half way – from school work to dishes to hobbies, is never a good habit to fall into.
 Teach kids to take pride in work, be it little or big.
 That doesn’t mean that everything needs to be perfect.
 Absolutely don’t fall into the perfectionism trap.
 But it does mean that they need to step up and give it their best, most sincere, “shot!”
 I always say that if you can’t handle the small things in life, you will never be able to handle the big things.